-4.1 For citizens and residents of the UK, acquisition of the English language is crucial to the fulfilling of academic potential/raising of economic prospects and being included in the daily life of the school community, and wider public society.
-At GPP, we view the fulfilment of this amongst EAL pupils to be a part of our sense of mission.

-- 4.2 EAL pupils may take approximately 5 7 years of English-speaking education to acquire academically-fluent English.
+- 3.1 There may be a variety of first languages, other than English, spoken by pupils in our School.
+Some children may have one parent with an additional language who may or may not use it whilst communicating with the child. - 3.2 For citizens and residents of the UK, acquisition of the English language is crucial to the fulfilling of academic potential/raising of economic prospects and being included in the daily life of the school community, and wider public society.
+We view the fulfilment of this amongst EAL pupils to be a part of our sense of mission. - 3.3 EAL pupils may take approximately 5 7 years of English-speaking education to acquire academically-fluent English.
 This will occur naturally through a nurturing immersion rather than segregated intervention.
-The rate of acquisition can be maximised but not necessarily accelerated. - 4.3 EAL pupils have a temporary additional need which is primarily language acquisition.
+The rate of acquisition can be maximised but not necessarily accelerated. - 3.4 EAL pupils have a temporary additional need which is primarily language acquisition.
 This is separate and distinct from typical additional needs but with crossover points.
-EAL pupils are not automatically SEN and should not be labelled or treated in this way. - 4.4 EAL pupils are not automatically lower ability and should not be treated as such. - 4.5 EAL pupils will have potential strengths as well as additional needs. - 4.6 There is a social-emotional and cultural dimension to catering for the needs of EAL pupils.
+EAL pupils are not automatically SEN and should not be labelled or treated in this way. - 3.5 EAL pupils are not automatically lower ability and should not be treated as such. - 3.6 EAL pupils will have potential strengths as well as additional needs. - 3.7 There is a social-emotional and cultural dimension to catering for the needs of EAL pupils.

-5 Regulatory framework
+4 Regulatory framework

-- 5.1 This policy has been prepared to meet the School's responsibilities under: - 5.1.1 Education (Independent School Standards) Regulations 2014 - 5.1.2 Statutory framework for the Early Years Foundation Stage (DfE, (September 2023) - 5.1.3 Education and Skills Act 2008 - 5.1.4 Childcare Act 2006 - 5.1.5 Data Protection Act 2018 and General Data Protection Regulation (GDPR); and - 5.1.6 Equality Act 2010. - 5.2 This policy has regard to the following guidance and advice: - 5.2.1 The Equality Act 2010 and schools: departmental advice for school leaders, school staff, governing bodies and local authorities (DfE, May 2014); and - 5.2.2 What equality law means for you as an education provider: schools (Equality and Human Rights Commission, 2014). - 5.3 The following School policies, procedures and resource materials are relevant to this policy: - 5.3.1 Policy on Special Educational Needs and Learning Difficulties - 5.3.2 Equal Opportunities Policy - 5.3.3 Admissions policy.
+- 4.1 This policy has been prepared to meet the School's responsibilities under: - 4.1.1 Education (Independent School Standards) Regulations 2014; - 4.1.2 Statutory framework for the Early Years Foundation Stage (DfE, December 2023); - 4.1.3 Education and Skills Act 2008; - 4.1.4 Childcare Act 2006; - 4.1.5 Data Protection Act 2018 and General Data Protection Regulation (GDPR); and - 4.1.6 Equality Act 2010. - 4.2 This policy has regard to the following guidance and advice: - 4.2.1 The Equality Act 2010 and schools: departmental advice for school leaders, school staff, governing bodies and local authorities (DfE, May 2014); and - 4.2.2 What equality law means for you as an education provider: schools (Equality and Human Rights Commission, 2014). - 4.3 The following School policies, procedures and resource materials are relevant to this policy: - 4.3.1 policy on special educational needs and learning difficulties; - 4.3.2 equal opportunities policy; - 4.3.3 admissions policy.

-6 Publication and availability
+5 Publication and availability

-- 6.1 This policy is published on the School website. - 6.2 This policy is available in hard copy on request. - 6.3 A copy of the policy is available for inspection from the school office during the School day. - This policy can be made available in large print or other accessible format if required.
+- 5.1 This policy is published on the School website. - 5.2 This policy is available from the School office in hard copy on request.
+It can also be made available in large print or other accessible format if required.

-7 Definitions and Terminology
+6 Definitions and Terminology